-What seem clear from these passages is that it is regarded as important by John that the readers of his account know that these matters are presented by someone who was himself a witness to them, and who writes with the aim of conveying that truth.
+What seems clear from these passages is that it is regarded as important by John that the readers of his account know that these matters are presented by someone who was himself a witness to them, and who writes with the aim of conveying that truth.
 He is not writing a "religious fable"; he is claiming to present actually what happened.

-Without going into the details, the idea of "witnesses" who could testify to the events of Jesus' life, death and resurrection is also to be found all through the book of Acts.
-The replacement for Judas appointed by the twelve had to be an eye-witness (Acts 1:21-22).
-Peter and the others repeat on a number of occasions that they were eye-witnesses to Jesus' resurrection (Acts 2:32, 3:15, 4:20, 5:32, 10:39, 10:41).
+The idea of "witnesses" who could testify to the events of Jesus' life, death and resurrection is also to be found all through the book of Acts.
+The replacement for the traitor Judas later appointed by the twelve had to be an eyewitness (Acts 1:21-22).
+Peter and the others repeat on a number of occasions that they were eyewitnesses to Jesus' resurrection (Acts 2:32, 3:15, 4:20, 5:32, 10:39, 10:41).
 When Paul preaches later in Acts he is careful to distinguish his role, which is mainly to pass on what he has heard from the original disciples, from their role, which was to testify to what they had seen (Acts 13:31).